FugLong/Nano33_PC_Head_Tracker/readme.md

 Next, hit Ctrl+Shift+P again and select "Arduino: Library Manager".
 From there, install "ArduinoBLE" and "SensorFusion".
 If you have "Arduino_LSM9DS1" installed make absolutely sure you remove it before proceeding.
 (If you have to delete it, restart VS code after)

-Finally, at the very bottom of the screen on the right, there are options to select board and port.
+Finally, at the very bottom of the screen on the right, there are options to select board, file you want to upload, and port.
 Make sure to set your board and port (arduino needs to be plugged in).
 Don't worry about selecting a programmer.

 All the files you need are in the **examples** folder.
-To upload, you can use the same drop down menu, or you can click the little icon in the top right that looks like an arrow pointing into a full bucket.
+To upload set the file you want on the bottom bar, then you can use the same drop down menu and select upload, or you can click the little icon in the top right that looks like an arrow pointing into a full bucket (may have to wait for it to compile and click it again).

 ## 5. Calibration